Phynvi/cmine/README.md

 development
 -----------
-I never intended this to become a public thing, therefore the code is quite messy, it probably isn't very portable and it could be a lot better.
-At the moment I'm completely inept at Github, so please excuse me if I trip up or make a stupid mistake.
+I never intended this to become a public thing, therefore the code probably isn't very portable and it could be a lot better in that respect.
+At the moment I'm a little inept at Github, so please excuse me if I trip up or make a stupid mistake.
 At this stage, all suggestions and contributions are welcomed.

 versioning
 ---------